P. J. Duke (gaelic footballer): Playing career

-Duke was a versatile footballer, he could play as a Half-Back, Midfielder or as a Forward.
+As a footballer, Duke could play as a half-back, midfielder or as a forward.
 Cavan's historic win over Kerry in the 1947 All-Ireland Senior Football Championship final played at the Polo Grounds in New York was arguably P.J.
 Duke's greatest ever hour.
-Cavan found themselves eight points down against a Kerry side playing out of their skins.
-Team-manager Hughie O'Reilly switched P. J. from Midfield to right half back to mark Batt Garvey who had threatened to win the game on his own.
-The Switch saw an immediate tightening up of the Cavan defence and this changed the entire pattern of the game with the red-haired P.J.
-Duke making spectacular runs out of defence, and the inter-passing speed and skills of Mick Higgins and Tony Tighe.
+Cavan found themselves eight points down against Kerry.
+Team-manager Hughie O'Reilly switched Duke from midfield to right half-back to mark Batt Garvey who had threatened to win the game on his own.
+The switch saw an immediate tightening up of the Cavan defence and this changed the pattern of the game with Duke making several runs out of defence, and the inter-passing speed and skills of Mick Higgins and Tony Tighe.

-He again formed a brilliant half back partnership with Simon Deignan & J. J. O'Reilly to reclaim the title in 1948.
+He again formed a half-back partnership with Simon Deignan and J. J. O'Reilly to reclaim the title in 1948.
 He won a National Football League medal in 1949 and he collected a Railway Cup medal with Ulster in 1950.
 He won three Sigerson Cup medals with University College Dublin.

 Death

-Duke died while in his prime on 1 May 1950 after a short illness at St Vincent's Hospital in Dublin.
+Duke died, while still a young man, on 1 May 1950 after a short illness at St Vincent's Hospital in Dublin.
 He was just 25 years old.